Pilgrimage: France

 The program included a half-unit course and a pilgrimage to the Taizé community.
 The half-unit course introduced students to practices and guiding principles of Taizé, the rich history of the Christian spiritual tradition, religious and cultural differences that may be encountered in France, the global ecumenical movement, and Christian theologies of peace-making, justice, and reconciliation.
 During spring break, students journeyed to Taizé and spent four days immersed in the daily rhythm of life of this Christian monastic community.
 The rhythm of life included prayer and community meals three times a day, a morning Bible study, afternoon work, and silence after evening prayers.
 Following the pilgrimage, class meetings focused on processing experiences, helping students to cultivate deeper spiritual practices, and developing a program to share with the campus community.

+The Chaplaincy traveled on pilgrimages to Taizé in 2012, 2013, and 2014.
 Pilgrimage: France participants learned not only about their own faith, but also about the community of God around the world.
-Hear first-hand from the students about their experiences and see pictures of their beautiful journey.
+Read about their beautiful journey.